-For meat I buy a bulk order of meats from our local butcher each month.
-I go for higher quality, meats over store bought and sometimes that means having less meat but better quality.
-The cuts I keep range from ground beef, steak meat, chicken breast, sausages (polish, smoked, braut), thick cut bacon, whole chickens and roasts.
+For meat, I buy a bulk order of meats from our local butcher each month.
+I go for higher quality, meats over store-bought, and sometimes that means having less meat but better quality.
+The cuts I keep range from ground beef, steak meat, chicken breast, sausages (polish, smoked, brauts), thick-cut bacon, whole chicken, and roasts.

-Cooking from scratch is not as a complicated as the notion might sound when first heard.
+Cooking from scratch is not as complicated as the notion might sound when first heard.
 Additionally eating whole foods is basically the concept of eating actual ingredients and making sure they come from a quality source.
-Sometimes this isn’t always cost effective when shopping and therefore, at times I find myself having to juggle what is worth the cost and what is not.
+Sometimes this isn’t always cost-effective when shopping and therefore, at times I find myself having to juggle what is worth the cost and what is not.

 I hope this post gives you a good starting point for stocking your pantry.